 Upper & Lower Valances and Curtains

 Lower valances were used to cover the bedposts and gap under a bed.
 Today you might know them as dust ruffles or bed skirts.
 In the 18th century, lower valances were tied to the sacking bottom or bedframe, or sometimes nailed directly to the frame.
-These valances are made of chintz (printed cotton) with linen linings and silk ribbon binding.
+These valances are made of chintz (a printed cotton) with linen linings and silk ribbon binding.

 The upper valances, hung on the inside and outside of the curtains, were a decorative element that also hid the curtain rods and attachment points.
 These ones are made of chintz and trimmed with silk ribbon.